biohub-hpc/hpcuserguide/src/5._FAQ/FAQ.md

 * Has anything been added to your `${HOME}/.bashrc` or `${HOME}/.bash_profile`?
 * Have you,possibly inadvertently, installed something into `${HOME}/.local` which causes a conflict in binaries or libraries?
-* Are you hitting a quota or full disk isssue?
+* Are you hitting a quota or full disk issue?
 * Has your input data or parameters changed?
 Now using a larger data set, for instance.
 * Have you tested from an incognito browser window and/or flushed the browser cache?